 - Create reports – Current sales or management reports are used as a starting point for creating dashboard reports.
 It is also worth exploring other reports that are available as templates.
 If you have specific needs, most online reporting tools can be modified to meet different needs.

 - Check data quality – CRM systems are the master for sales data.
-One benefit of automate reporting is gaps or inconsistencies in underlying data becomes more visible and easier to fix.
-Improving overall data quality results in better decision-making.
+One benefit of automate reporting is gaps or inconsistent or outdated data becomes more visible and easier to fix.
+By improving the input for decision-making, you improve the output.

 - Communicate and encourage – Make sure everyone knows about new reporting routines and the benefits.
 Use the reports actively in weekly and monthly sales meeting.
 Because no one likes to see they are falling behind, they will be quicker to update their status.